Cancer screening tests are the best way to catch cancers early.

 “But knowing that cancer screening can help find cancers early, it’s important that we all consider taking part in screening programs or other preventative measures.”

-In Ontario, there are three provincial screening programs aimed at finding cancers before you would notice any symptoms.
+In Ontario, there are four provincial screening programs aimed at finding cancers before you would notice any symptoms.

 Here’s an overview of each from Dr. Kucharski:

 Anyone with a cervix who is over the age of 25 and has ever been sexually active should be screened for cervical cancer.
 Sexually active means any skin-to-skin genital contact with anyone of any gender.
 In Ontario, cervical cancer screening is a Pap test, which looks for changes in cells in the cervix.

 For trans men who are taking testosterone, we still recommend a Pap test, if you have a cervix.
 If you’ve had a hysterectomy, talk to your doctor to determine if you should still undergo Pap tests — it will depend on what type of hysterectomy you’ve had.

 Most trans women who have had gender-affirming surgery do not need cervical cancer screening because the surgery typically does not include the creation of a cervix.

 The vast majority of cervical cancer is caused by human papillomavirus (HPV).
 Whether you take part in screening or not, consider speaking to your primary care provider about getting the HPV vaccine.

 If you are 50 years of age or over, you should be screened for colorectal cancer, regardless of your sexual or gender identity.